 You can also add Minecraft as an exception in the Microsoft Defender Antivirus settings.

-If your firewall was preventing Minecraft from launching, the problem should now be gone.
+If your firewall was hindering Minecraft from launching, the problem should now be resolved.

 Fix 3: A Faulty Mod Is Installed

-Minecraft is notorious for its modding community, and if you are a passionate Minecraft player, chances are you have a few mods installed too.
+Minecraft is infamous for its modding community, and if you are a devoted Minecraft player, chances are you have a few mods installed too.

 There’s nothing wrong with modding Minecraft, as it can sometimes greatly enhance the overall gameplay experience and feel, but too many mods can often cause the game to crash or, even worse, fail to start at all.